Through The Fibro Fog

 Cranberries rate as low histamine on the SIGHI list, but I do want to note that a couple of readers have said they have been advised not to eat them.
 It's always best to check with your dietician as to the foods suitable for you.

-It is of course the case that cranberries are most associated with holiday recipes and cranberry sauce in particular!
-But there are lots of ways to use cranberries such as in oatmeal, or for desserts.
+It is of course the case that cranberries are most associated with holiday recipes and I think you'll love my cranberry sauce without orange juice in particular!
+But there are lots of ways to use cranberries such as in oatmeal, desserts or to make a turkey cranberry sandwich.

 Some cranberry recipes to try: